RadovanKrizanovsky/b-vsa-ls23-projekt-2-RadovanKrizanovsky/README.md

-Entire code is repost from my other profile
+Entire assignment is repost from my other profile

 # B-VSA LS 22/23 - Semestrálny projekt 2